jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 Given the current cooperation between the KDE folk & Apple, perhaps someone should look at porting the core of Quanta 3.1 across to Mac OS X?

-I guess for full featured-ness, we need to wait for the General/WebCore SDK - in the meantime, give Quanta a whirl under X11 - it is a fantastic web editor!
+I guess for full featured-ness, we need to wait for the WebCore SDK - in the meantime, give Quanta a whirl under X11 - it is a fantastic web editor!

 ----

-Here is the source code for an editor I wrote, General/NSDocument based, but single window, open files are handled by a drawer.
-It does syntax highlighting by an external highlighter object which highlights a General/NSTextContainer. http://ozy.student.utwente.nl/projects/ozyedit/
+Here is the source code for an editor I wrote, NSDocument based, but single window, open files are handled by a drawer.
+It does syntax highlighting by an external highlighter object which highlights a NSTextContainer. http://ozy.student.utwente.nl/projects/ozyedit/

 ----